NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-air-gapped.rst

 .. note::

-   Make sure Kubernetes nodes can successfully reach the local DNS server(s).
+   Ensure that Kubernetes nodes can successfully reach the local DNS server(s).
    Public name resolution for image registry and package repositories are mandatory for use cases 1 and 2.